PIShield: Detecting Prompt Injection Attacks via Intrinsic LLM Features: Evaluation

-To minimize final loss function, following existing prompt injection attacks~\cite{pasquini2024neuralexeclearningand,liu2024automatic}, we consider an attacker can optimize 1) the separator $o$, or 2) both the separator $o$ and the injected prompt $p_e$.
+To minimize final loss function, following existing prompt injection attacks~\cite{pasquini2024neuralexeclearningand,liu2024automatic}, we consider an attacker can optimize the injected prompt $p_e$.
 We can use gradient descent-based methods such as nano-GCG~\cite{zou2023universal} to solve the optimization problem.

-\myparatight{Experimental setup} The experimental setup for adaptive attacks follows the same settings as described in Section~\ref{sec:exp_setup}.
-Specifically, we evaluate adaptive attacks on five benchmarks: OpenPromptInjection, Dolly-P, MMLU-P, BoolQ and HotelReview.
-For each benchmark, we use the same target and injected instructions as in Section~\ref{sec:exp_setup} and randomly sample 100 target-injection task pairs.
-Given an injected task (with injected prompt $p_e$) and a backend LLM, we query the backend LLM with $p_e$ to get the attacker-desired response $y_e$.
+\myparatight{Experimental setup} The experimental setup for adaptive attacks follows the same settings as described in Section~\ref{dataset_malicious}.
+Specifically, we evaluate adaptive attacks on four benchmarks: OPI-P, Dolly-P, MMLU-P and BoolQ-P. For each benchmark, we randomly sample 100 data.
+Given an injected instruction $p_e$ and a backend LLM, we query the backend LLM with $p_e$ to get the attacker-desired response $y_e$.
 We perform optimization for 100 iterations, and set the hyperparameter $\lambda = 1$.
-We use the separator from the Combined Attack to initialize $o$.
-Moreover, we leverage nano-GCG~\cite{nano-gcg-url} as the gradient descent algorithm to optimize the separator $o$ (or both the separator $o$ and injected prompt $p_e$), with the default parameter settings as specified in~\cite{zou2023universal}.
+We leverage nano-GCG~\cite{nano-gcg-url} as the gradient descent algorithm to optimize the injected prompt $p_e$, with the default parameter settings as specified in~\cite{zou2023universal}.

 \myparatight{Experimental results} Table~\ref{tab:adaptive_attack} presents the FNR of {\name} against adaptive attacks.
 Our experimental results show that {\name} consistently achieves a low FNR in detecting prompt injections crafted by adaptive attacks.
-For instance, on OpenPromptInjection benchmark, the FNR for detecting adaptive attacks is 0.00.
-The effectiveness of {\name} in detecting adaptive attacks stems from two key factors.
-First, {\name} selects an injection-critical layer of the backend LLM, which retains the context information from the user-provided prompt, making {\name} highly effective in identifying a contaminated prompt.
-Second, the two optimization goals are inherently contradictory.
+The effectiveness of {\name} in detecting adaptive attacks suggests that the two optimization goals may be inherently contradictory.
 In particular, attempts to mislead the backend LLM into generating an attacker-desired response $y_e$ inadvertently make the optimized injected prompt more detectable.